upsales/upsales-node-integration-template/README.md

 - .info()
 - .error()

+## Health checks
+An integration needs to respond with its name on `GET /health` this is used by the operations team to monitor the integration.
+If your integration has external dependencies then it's good to add healthchecks for those in the health controller before responding with the name.
+This endpoint will be contacted once every minute to ensure that the integration is healthy and ready to serve requests.

 ## Documentation
-There is a file called [`README-template.md`](./README-template.md).
-Use this template to write a README-file for your integration.
+Make sure to document your integration in the README-file.
 This will help you, other developers and operations to understand and manage the integration.